-- L4-L7 Service in Nexus Dashboard Fabric Controller does not manage or provision service nodes, such as firewall, load balancer, and Virtual Network Function. - The L4-L7 Service feature is supported only on the VXLAN BGP EVPN fabrics with the Data Center VXLAN EVPN template. - The service policies defined in this feature leverage Policy-Based Routing (PBR).
-Refer Nexus 9000 Series NX-OS Unicast Routing Configuration Guide for PBR related configuration, constraints, and so on. - This feature supports Cisco Nexus 9300-EX and 9300-FX platform switches as leaf, border leaf, border spine, border super spine, and border gateway switches. - Configurations involving intra-tenant and inter-tenant firewall for L3 networks, and one-arm Virtual Network Function and one-arm and two-arm deployed load balancer are supported. - The existing Nexus Dashboard Fabric Controller topology view is also leveraged to display redirected flows associated with the switches that the service node is attached to, and to locate specific redirected flows - L4-L7 Service REST APIs are accessible via Nexus Dashboard Fabric Controller packaged REST API documentation.
-For more information, refer Cisco Nexus Dashboard Fabric Controller REST API Reference Guide. - L4-L7 Services generate Kafka notifications for real-time interaction. - Load sharing is not supported. - This feature creates, updates, and deletes the service network, as required.
+- L4-L7 Service in Nexus Dashboard Fabric Controller does not manage or provision service nodes, such as firewall, load balancer, and Virtual Network Function. - The L4-L7 Service feature is supported only on the VXLAN BGP EVPN fabrics with the Easy_Fabric template. - The service policies defined in this feature leverage Policy-Based Routing (PBR).
+Refer Nexus 9000 Series NX-OS Unicast Routing Configuration Guide for PBR related configuration, constraints, and so on - This feature supports Cisco Nexus 9300-EX and 9300-FX platform switches as leaf, border leaf, border spine, border super spine, and border gateway switches. - Configurations involving intra-tenant and inter-tenant firewall for L3 networks, and one-arm Virtual Network Function and one-arm and two-arm deployed load balancer are supported. - The existing Nexus Dashboard Fabric Controller topology view is also leveraged to display redirected flows associated with the switches that the service node is attached to, and to locate specific redirected flows. - L4-L7 Service REST APIs are accessible via Nexus Dashboard Fabric Controller packaged REST API documentation.
+For more information, refer Cisco Nexus Dashboard Fabric Controller REST API Reference Guide. - L4-L7 Services generate Kafka notifications for real-time interaction. - · Load sharing is not supported. - From Cisco Nexus Dashboard Fabric Controller Release 12.1.1e, one-arm firewall deployment is added with eBGP peering and static peering options. - From Cisco Nexus Dashboard Fabric Controller Release 12.1.1e, IPv6 is supported for L4-L7 Services.
+Refer to Cisco Nexus 9000 Series NX-OS VXLAN Configuration Guide for PBR on VXLAN with IPv6 in the Underlay constraints.

+This feature creates, updates, and deletes the service network, as required.
 Service Networks cannot be created or deleted from the LAN > Fabrics > Networks window.